vulsdoc/vuls/docs/usage-scan.md

         /path/to/results
   -skip-broken
-        [For CentOS] yum update changelog with --skip-broken option -ssh-config
+        [For CentOS] yum update changelog with --skip-broken option -timeout int
-        [Deprecated] Use SSH options specified in ssh_config preferentially -timeout int
         Number of seconds for processing other than scan (default 300) -timeout-scan int